-The oils, with added α -cholestanol as an internal standard, are saponified with potassium hydroxide in ethanolic solution and the unsaponifiable matter are then extracted with ethyl ether.
+The oils, with added α -cholestanol as an internal standard, is saponified with potassium hydroxide in ethanolic solution and the unsaponifiable matter is then extracted with ethyl ether.

-The sterols and triterpene dialcohols fraction are separated from the unsaponifiable matter by thin-layer chromatography on a basic silica gel plate.
-The fractions recovered from the silica gel are transformed into trimethylsilyl ethers and then analysed by capillary column gas chromatography.
+The sterols and triterpene dialcohols fraction is separated from the unsaponifiable matter by thin-layer chromatography on a basic silica gel plate.
+The fractions recovered from the silica gel is transformed into trimethylsilyl ethers and then analysed by capillary column gas chromatography.